clairelouiseldn/snips-and-pieces/src/pages/index.md

     use.
 Where one of our blog items explains the concept further, you will see this linked in the snippet description.
 Alternatively, you can browse or search our blog posts to learn how specific tasks can be accomplished.
-description: We have categorised our code snippets in to five distinct categories.
-Select one and explore the convenient library we have built for each one.
+description: The five categories below contain our code snippets only, so you can quickly find what you need.
 intro:
   blurbs:
     - image: /img/coffee.png